ArabelaTso/bella-academic/content/home/skills.md

 - description: 10%
   icon: dblp
   icon_pack: fas
-  name: Standing on the shoulders of giants.
+  name: And standing on the shoulders of giants.

 # Uncomment to use emoji icons.
 #- icon: ":smile:"